Beets and goat cheese are a salad combination that can only be enhanced by savory-sweet crunchy walnut granola!

 Thanks to California Walnuts and Food52 for providing inspiration for this salad!
-If you didn’t quick pick up on this, this salad is my contribution to a virtual salad party in conjunction with California Walnuts.
+This salad is my contribution to a virtual salad party in conjunction with California Walnuts.
 As I hopefully conveyed in this post, this salad is so great that you can even cobble it together on vacation with a lot of ingredients missing and it will still taste fabulous.
 I can only imagine how amazing it would taste as written!

 Though one of my favorite salads, I often feel that beet and goat cheese salads have been beaten to death.
-A savory granola seemed like a brilliant move to perk it up–and honestly, savory granola on salad is my favorite food discovery of 2014 so far.
+A savory granola seemed like a brilliant move to perk it up–and honestly, savory granola on salad is my favorite food discovery of the year so far.

 It might seem time-consuming to make a batch of granola on top of roasting beets, massaging kale, making dressing, etc. etc. but it is SO WORTH IT.
 Each salty, golden cluster of granola positively burst with flavor–it’s SO umami.
 Plus, as a texture medium, granola disperses crunch far more evenly than croutons.
 I loved the earthy notes of the caraway seeds in the granola so make sure you don’t leave them out!

 Each of the components (beets, granola, dressing) can keep for many days in advance, so I would recommend doing all the roasting/baking on one day.
 If you’re not serving a large crowd all at once, I would toss each serving of salad separately to keep the granola from getting soggy.
-(The recipe below makes an ENORMOUS salad with a pretty large batch of granola that will last you for multiple meals as a salad accent.)
+(The recipe below makes an ENORMOUS salad with a pretty large batch of granola that will last for several salads.)

 Baby beet salad with chevre and walnut granola